 Applications currently being accepted

 Update Evergreen Training Curriculum

-Include three components that are self-paced for Evergreens prior to arrival to campus; content is more in-depth and higher risk than previous trainings; includes videos, short readings, mini quizzes, and reflections with clear examples to highlight dynamics of privilege, identity and bias.
+In August, Evergreens participated in a more in-depth training that included videos, short readings, mini quizzes, and reflections with clear examples to highlight dynamics of privilege, identity and bias.
 Student Engagement will continue to review and revise training as needed.